howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 # Outlaw

-A PHP library helping build CRUD in a dirty and fast way.
+A PHP library helping implement CRUD in a dirty and fast way.

 ## The Outlaw says:
 > Sometimes after you implemented html and css, you hope your application is finished.